-The Group ICAAP is subject to regular review by internal audit and external advisors in order to confirm that the Society's approach to the ICAAP is robust, compliant and up to date with the requirements of the PRA Handbook.
+The Group ICAAP is subject to review by internal audit and external advisors (as part of the three year audit cycle as set out in the internal audit inspection plan) in order to confirm that the Society's approach to the ICAAP is robust, compliant and up to date with the requirements of the PRA Handbook.
 The Group's ICAAP is subject to the Supervisory Review and Evaluation Process set by the PRA.